- 1 Review of Indochino’s Wide Array of Products

 But what does this mean?

-Well if you sweat profusely, the slightly thicker fabric will absorb your sweat a bit more gracefully while still making you look great (although you should be wearing an undershirt in the first place if sweat is a concern).
+Well if you sweat profusely, the slightly thicker fabric will absorb your sweat a bit more gracefully while still making you look great (although you should be wearing a good undershirt in the first place if sweat is a concern).

 Of course, this shirt is geared towards the cooler climates (i.e. fall/winter use), but you could probably get away with using this shirt into the late days of spring without feeling too overheated (remember its using breathable cotton fabric as opposed to polyester that so many other companies like to rely on).